Estimated reading time: 12 minutes

 For example, you’d probably do it if I told you I’d give you $1000 if you budgeted with me for one year.

-However, if I said I’d give you a certificate for budgeting for one year, you probably wouldn’t.
+However, you probably wouldn’t if I said I’d give you a certificate for budgeting for one year.

-A piece of paper will never beat out cold hard cash,, although it may be all they need for hard-core budget fans.
+A piece of paper will never beat cold, hard cash, although it may be all they need for hard-core budget fans.

-For those of you who need the extra push and challenge I do, setting goals is imperative.
+Setting goals is imperative for those of you who need the extra push and challenge I do.

 I often set short-term budget goals such as;

-- We will treat ourselves to a dinner out if we reach a savings goal this month.
+- We will treat ourselves to a dinner out if we reach our savings goal.

 - When our savings account reaches x dollars, we will take a mini-trip or buy something we want instead of need.